 In Watson Studio you can share a project with others by exporting the project.
 Exporting a project packs the project assets that you select into a single file that can be shared like any other file.
 You can export a project as a ZIP file to your desktop.
 You can only use an exported project to create a new project in Watson Studio.
 See Importing a project.

 To export a project:

 - Open the project you want to export.

-- Check whether assets that you include in your export, for example notebooks or connections, do not contain credentials or other sensitive information that you do not want to share.
+- Check whether the assets that you include in your export, for example notebooks or connections, don’t contain credentials or other sensitive information that you don’t want to share.
 You should remove or hide this information before you begin the export.
 See Hiding sensitive code cells in a notebook.

 - Click from the project toolbar.
 Select to export the project to desktop

-Alternatively, you can customize project export for your project by setting export preferences (the settings icon to the right of the window title) which are applied each time you export the project.
+Alternatively, you can customize the project export settings by selecting preferences (the settings icon to the right of the window title) which are applied each time you export the project.

-Be mindeful when selecting assets to also include the dependencies of those assets, for example the data assets or connections for a data flow, a notebook, or connected data.
+Be mindful when selecting assets to also include the dependencies of those assets, for example the data assets or connections for a data flow, a notebook, or connected data.
 There is no check for dependencies.